 I have never really lived in a city before.
-Every morning I wake up (yes, even after 8 months living there) and realize, oh wow!
+Every morning I wake up (yes, even after eight months living there) and realize, oh wow!
 I live in Berlin.
 As a child, this is nothing I could have ever imagined.
-As a young adult, I dreamed of purchasing some land, preferably on the side of a mountain with a great view, build myself an off-grid cabin and garden and become a recluse writer/gardener with minimal contact with the outside world.
-As an “adult” (are we ever truly adults?)
-I fell in love with traveling.
+When I was younger, I dreamed of purchasing some land, preferably on the side of a mountain with a great view, build myself an off-grid cabin and garden.
+I would become a recluse writer/gardener with minimal contact with the outside world.
+As an “adult” (are we ever truly adults?), I fell in love with traveling.
 A side effect of traveling?
-I often interact with many people on a daily basis.
+I often interact with many people daily.

-Now I have taken another step.* I actually live in another country, and every day can be an adventure if I let it.
-Though this might sound weird, I often try to limit some of this unpredictability because after months of this, it gets quite exhausting, and when I am exhausted the adventure is never quite as fun.
+Now I have taken another step.* I live in another country, and every day can be an adventure if I let it.
+I often try to limit some of this unpredictability because, after months of this, it is exhausting, and when I am exhausted, the adventure is never quite as fun.
 Don’t get me wrong, I love Berlin.
 It is a city full of life, interesting people, and pretty much everything a person could want (if you are willing to do the legwork and find it).
-That is one of the most fascinating things for me here, a train ride away I can be at a Jewish market buying kosher wine and matzoh for Passover, another train ride away I can be eating amazing Indian food with friends and later, I can go to a brewery and try some local beer.
+A train ride away, I can be at a Jewish market buying kosher wine and matzoh for Passover.
+A bus ride east, and I can be eating amazing Indian food with friends.
+Later, I can go to a brewery and try some local beer.
 This is amazing!
 I am from a small town, it used to take me 45 minutes in a car to get to the nearest semi-decent restaurant that served vegetarian food; forget about kosher anything there.

 What are the biggest challenges?

-When living in Germany, in this case, one might think the hardest thing would be the language.
-While that would top one of my “Top 10 Challenges Living in Germany” it isn’t actually number one.
-Although language is important, Berlin is an incredibly diverse city and more often than not, English is spoken rather than German.
-No, my biggest challenge is all the little things I usually take for granted like, paying a bill at a restaurant, finding foods in the supermarket, navigating the trains/train tickets, and understanding all the little bureaucratic stuff (like paying bills/parking tickets, filling prescriptions, and registering my housing).
-And while language does play a factor in some of this, it is really not the whole story.
+When living in Germany, in this case, one might think the most challenging thing would be the language.
+While that would top one of my “Top 10 Challenges Living in Germany,” it isn’t number one.
+Although learning the local language is essential, Berlin is an incredibly diverse city, and you can get by without it.
+More often than not, English is spoken rather than German.
+The real challenge is all the little things I usually take for granted; things like paying a bill at a restaurant, finding foods in the supermarket, navigating the trains/train tickets, and understanding all the little bureaucratic stuff.
+And while language does play a factor in some of this, it is not the whole story.

 Truthfully, the biggest challenge for me here is letting others help me navigate these small difficulties.
-Since I have been here I have noticed that I have 2 options for dealing with some challenges: either take an extraordinarily long time to accomplish something or let someone who knows what they are doing help with figuring out the snarls in the task.
-As someone who is trying to “adult,” it is incredibly difficult to let go of your control.
+Since I have been here, I have noticed that I have two options for dealing with some challenges: either take an extraordinarily long time to accomplish something or let someone who knows what they are doing helps with the snarls in the task.
+As someone trying to “adult,” it is incredibly difficult to let go of your control.
 Slowly though, I feel this change.